Abdullah Muhammad Shah II of Perak: Perak War

 Sultan Abdullah at Batak Rabit on Perak river, June 1874.

 Abdullah was appointed as the 26th Sultan by the British after the signing of the Pangkor Treaty on 20 January 1874.
 After this agreement, he was called Sultan Abdullah Muhammad Shah II and stayed at Batak Rabit, Perak.
 From this treaty, he agreed to the installation of a British Resident.
 After Clarke left the region, local Perak chiefs held a meeting where they opined that the cession of Dindings and Pangkor would result in the eventual cession of Perak.

 From the 1870s, when the British felt their power was secure enough to introduce policies they felt would be unpopular, they actively started to pursue an abolitionist policy against slavery in Malaya.
 In 1875, the British Resident J.W.W Birch caused a severe conflict after having assisted slave refugees from the royal harem of Abdullah Muhammad Shah II of Perak.

-In 21 July 1875, Abdullah along with several chiefs convened a meeting where agreement was made for Maharaja Lela to stab Birch (poison was discussed but ruled out).
+On 21 July 1875, Abdullah along with several chiefs convened a meeting where agreement was made for Maharaja Lela to stab Birch (poison was discussed but ruled out).
 By the mid-1870s, the war ended with the capture of prominent leaders and warriors, Abdullah was accused of being involved in the murder of Birch and was exiled to the Seychelles.